- Your Government

 Bothell Police Department offers exceptional professional career opportunities for qualified men and women who are committed to making a difference in our community.
 We invite you to join our team of dedicated professionals in a work environment that values uncompromising integrity, courage, compassion, leadership, and creativity.
-Working for the Bothell Police Department will allow you to make a positive difference in the lives of others on a daily basis.
-You will be proud to join the “Blue” and represent the City of Bothell.

 A career as a Bothell Police Officer provides challenge, excitement, variety, teamwork and job satisfaction.
 There are opportunities for lateral movement and training for specialty assignments including:

 - Hostage Negotiation Team and Training Instructors

 Patrol officers get a 3-day weekend every other week!
 Learn more about what Bothell Police has to offer through this printable flyer.

 See detailed Entry Level and Lateral Level Police Officer positions descriptions for more information.
 City of Bothell accepts Entry Level and Lateral Level Police Officer applications on a continuous basis.